 Facilities Maintenance and Repair: College or Aramark personnel may enter a student’s room, when credited to a formal work order, to perform scheduled maintenance and/or to complete necessary repairs.

-Emergency Inspections: When there is reasonable cause to believe that there is imminent risk to the life, safety, health, or property of a student or that of the College, inspections may be made by any member of the residential life and housing staff, campus safety, student affairs, building code enforcement, or Aramark staff without prior notice in order to take whatever corrective action is necessary or initiate emergency response as appropriate.
-Under these circumstances, a written report setting forth the nature of the emergency and the action taken will be submitted to the Dean of Student Life or designee.
+Emergency Inspections: When there is reasonable cause to believe that there is imminent risk to the life, safety, health, or property of a student or that of the College, inspections may be made by any member of the residential life and housing staff, campus safety, student experience, building code enforcement, or Aramark staff without prior notice in order to take whatever corrective action is necessary or initiate emergency response as appropriate.
+Under these circumstances, a written report setting forth the nature of the emergency and the action taken will be submitted to the Assistant Vice President of Student Experience or designee.

 Searches by Civil Authorities Pursuant with a Search Warrant: In the event a search warrant is issued by a civil authority for a residence hall or part thereof, campus safety personnel will accompany the authorities executing the search warrant solely to facilitate entry into the identified areas.

 Confiscation of Items or Property: During the course of any inspection, if any item/property is observed which is unlawful or in violation of College policies, procedures, rules or regulations, the item/property may be confiscated.
 The decision to confiscate items/property is made on the basis of common sense, property value, and the likelihood of rapid disposal.
 A notice of confiscation will be left behind identifying confiscated items.
-Confiscated items/property will be turned over to residential life and housing staff, campus safety or to other appropriate student affairs staff, and a report will be sent to the Dean of Student Life for review.
+Confiscated items/property will be turned over to residential life and housing staff, campus safety or to other appropriate student experience staff, and a report will be sent to the Director of Residence Life and Assistant Vice President of Student Experience for review.
 Confiscated property may be returned if deemed appropriate, however the timing of an items return may be dependent upon a number of factors including but not limited to, when a student is scheduled to return home.
 In addition, some items confiscated that are in violation of College policies, procedures, rules, or regulations, may not be returned and will be disposed of accordingly; finally, any item confiscated that is deemed in violation of the law will not be returned.

 Criminal Investigations of College Policy Violations

 Properties of Hartwick College are not a haven from the law.
 The institution will support all investigations of alleged criminal activity.
 In the case of violent felony, the College reserves the right to take such action as necessary for campus safety and College function.
-The Vice President for Student Affairs or designee will collaborate with community police agencies or other external constituencies as allowed under current law and minimally on an annual basis.
+The Director of Campus Safety or designee will collaborate with community police agencies or other external constituencies as allowed under current law and minimally on an annual basis.
 The College reserves the right to conduct its own investigation and take appropriate action under its student conduct system.
 Additionally, the Oneonta Police Department, State Police, or other law enforcement officials will work collaboratively with Hartwick College to investigate the disappearance of a student.
-College protocols for this are detailed in the Hartwick College Crisis Management Plan, available for review at the Office of Student Affairs.
+College protocols for this are detailed in the Hartwick College Crisis Management Plan, available for review at the Office of Student Experience.

 Psychiatric Intervention Policy